TrailsofGold/whitepaper/docs/game_concept/pirates.md

 $4 * 60 + 3 * 35 + 2 * 30 + 25 = 430$

 Meaning that a player has :
-- 25 chances out of 430 to get a lengendary pirate
+- 25 chances out of 430 to get a legendary pirate
 - 60 chances out of 430 to get an epic pirate
 - 105 chances out of 430 to get a rare pirate
 - 240 chances out of 430 to get a common pirate